anshu4sharma/react-imagepreload/README.md

-# react-imagepreloader
+# @anshu0x/react-imagepreload

 A simple React hook for preloading images on the client side.

 ## Description

-The `react-imagepreloader` is a lightweight and customizable React hook that facilitates the preloading of images in your React applications.
+The `@anshu0x/react-imagepreload` is a lightweight and customizable React hook that facilitates the preloading of images in your React applications.
 It can be particularly useful when you want to ensure that images are loaded before rendering certain components, improving the user experience by reducing latency.

 This hook becomes `especially` beneficial in scenarios where your application involves large `background images or heavy assets`, where delayed loading could result in a less-than-optimal user interface experience.